tracepaperapp/docs/tracepaper-docs/Technical Concepts/Why Tracepaper Uses a Code Generator Instead of Runtime Interpretation.md

 When designing Tracepaper, we faced a fundamental architectural decision: Should we use **runtime interpretation** of the model like platforms such as Mulesoft (not to single them out, but it is the only low-code platform I have hands-on experience with) or generate code from the model (pre-compilation)?
 After careful consideration, we chose the code generation approach.
-This decision was driven by several key factors:
+This decision was driven by several key factors in the context of serverless deployments:

 ![[story-Code Generator.drawio.png]]